-7.7 Testing RF Transformers
+7.8 Testing RF Transformers

-Broadband HF-matching transformers wound for the 12.5 to 200 Ohm range may be tested using the MFJ-213.
-Connect the 50-Ohm (primary) side to the analyzer connector using a short pigtail or binding post adapter, and attach the appropriate resistive load across the secondary side (always use a noninductive resistor).
+Broadband HF-matching transformers wound for the 12.5 to 200 Ohm range may be tested using the MFJ-266B.
+Connect the 50-Ohm (primary) side to the analyzer connector using a short pigtail and attach the appropriate resistive load across the secondary side (always use a non-inductive resistor).
 Next:

-- (1.)
-Set the MFJ-213 up in Analyzer mode (Section-3) - (2.)
-Set the Band to the desired frequency range (Section-4) - (3.)
+(1.)
+Set the MFJ-266B up in Analyzer mode (Section-3)

+(2.)
+Set the Band Select to HF and the Band-Mode to the desired frequency range (Section-4)

+(3.)
 Rotate Tune across the frequency range and note SWR.
 Change bands, as needed.

 At the low and high ends of the transformer's frequency response range, SWR and reactance will climb to unacceptable levels (< 1.2:1 is ideal).
-HF tuned transmission-line transformers may be tested in similar fashion by connecting one end directly to the analyzer and terminating the far end.
+HF, VHF, and UHF tuned transmission-line transformers may be tested in similar fashion by connecting one end directly to the analyzer and terminating the far end.
 However, only precision RF terminations with known impedance characteristics should be used above 50 MHz.
 Set up the analyzer for the desired range and sweep the band of interest using the Tune control.
 Transmission-line transformers are "frequency specific" and have much more limited frequency response.

-7.8 Checking HF Baluns
+7.9 Checking HF Baluns

 A well-designed balun will have low SWR and good balance over its operating range.
-The MFJ-213 can test both of these qualities using the setup shown below.
+The MFJ-266B can test both of these qualities using the setup shown below.
 Configure the unit to operate in Analyzer mode in the HF range.
 Connect the input (unbalanced) side of the balun to the analyzer's antenna connector.
 Connect a center-tapped resistive load to the balanced side (R1,R2 = 25Ω for 1:1 baluns, R1,R2 = 100Ω for 4:1 baluns).
 Using the Tune and Band controls: